The Best Fried Chicken Sandwiches In Miami

 Personally, we’re always in the mood for a fried chicken sandwich.
 Wake us up at 3am with a blow horn (please don’t, by the way) and we’ll eat one.
 Wednesday at 11:36am?
 Why not.
 Trapped in an airport for a six-hour layover?
 We’ll eat three, even if they taste like plastic.
 Luckily, the ones on this guide taste very good.

-Everything at Rosie’s, an Overtown breakfast and lunch spot, is good.
+Everything at this Little River brunch spot Rosie’s is exceptional.
 But especially the chicky sandwich.
 The juicy piece of chicken is fried in a way that produces all those wonderful, crunchy, jagged little pieces of breading.
 Then it’s coated in buffalo sauce and topped with B&B pickles and a little lemon aioli to balance the whole thing out.
 There’s also a side of crispy yucca chips.
-Order this as soon as you can.
-Then order it again and again, it’s that good.
-Check out the menu and get one online.

 This vendor inside The Citadel specializes in burgers but their fried chicken sandwich is absolutely worth a try.
 The “Carrier Pigeon” is made from ground chicken and formed into an aesthetically pleasing little round patty.
 The breading is thin but crispy and there’s a crunchy cabbage situation on top that we approve of.